octo-kumo/physics-project/src/markdowns/sc_exp_2.md

 ## Quantum Physics

 However, simple electrostatic interactions is not enough to explain the weird phenomenon.
-Just like many other things, if we dig deep enough, we end up in the quantum realm.

 We first have to look at the two classes of elemental particles, **Bosons** and **Fermions**.